WabashOS/riscv-isa-sim/pfa_spec.md

 ### Load
 Returned Value: Page ID of oldest fetched page that has not been reported (FIFO order).

-Will return 0 if no new pages are present.
+**Note**: It is illegal to load from an empty new queue.
+You must check NEW_STAT before loading from NEW.

 **Note**: Unlike EVICT, NEW always reports every fetched page.
 Since it may be bounded, it is important for SW to drain this queue periodically.
 A full new queue will result in a page-fault being delivered to the OS.

-**Note**: The OS may choose to store pages with a Page ID of 0.
-If this is the case, the OS must use the NEW_STAT register to differentiate between an empty new page queue and a returned page with ID 0.

 ### Store
 Illegal